Edwin Bramall: Later career

 Following his retirement from active military duty Bramall served as Lord Lieutenant of Greater London from 1986 to 1998.
-He was invested as a Knight of the Garter in 1990.
+He was invested as a Knight Companion of the Garter in 1990.
 He served as President of the Marylebone Cricket Club (MCC) in 1988. and was an Honorary Life Vice President of the MCC.
-His other interests included painting and travel and he was a Vice-President of the welfare organisation SSAFA Forces Help.
+His other interests included painting and travel and he was a vice-president of the welfare organisation SSAFA Forces Help.

-Bramall was created a life peer as Baron Bramall of Bushfield in the County of Hampshire in 1987.
+Bramall was created a life peer as Baron Bramall, of Bushfield in the County of Hampshire in 1987.
 Bramall spoke out in the House of Lords against the involvement of the United Kingdom in the Second Iraq War warning that "unlike naked aggression, terrorism cannot be defeated by massive military means" but by "competent protection and positive diplomacy".

-On 27 August 2006 it was reported that Bramall, then aged 82, hit Lord Janner, then 78, after Bramall made what witnesses claim were a series of "anti-Israel" comments during an argument over the Lebanon conflict.
+On 27 August 2006 it was reported that Bramall, then aged 82, hit Lord Janner of Braunstone, then 78, after Bramall made what witnesses claim were a series of "anti-Israel" comments during an argument over the Lebanon conflict.
 Janner sought the advice of fellow peers about how and whether to make a formal complaint against Bramall, before deciding to accept an apology after which Janner said the matter was resolved.

 On 25 April 2013 Bramall retired from service in the House of Lords.
-He died at the age of 95 on 12 November 2019.
+He died at the age of 95 on 12 November 2019, at his home in Crondall, Hampshire.